Brennan-M-Long/Brennan-M-Long/README.md

   </i></b>
 </div>

-Husband and father of a loving, overly supportive family of all my past, present, and future endeavors; I do everything for them.
+Husband to Alexis and father to my mini-me, Everett.
+A loving, overly supportive family of all my past, present, and future endeavors.
+I do everything because of and for them!

 <div align="left">
   <i><b>